The family shareholder

 In some circumstances, Trustees can be joined into divorce proceedings and asked to explain distributions or produce documents.

-If a trust can be said to have a ‘nuptial element’, i.e. a settlement made during the course of or in contemplation of a marriage, which benefits one or other spouse, it is likely to be viewed by the court as a nuptial agreement and capable of variation by the family court.
+If a trust can be said to have a ‘nuptial element’, i.e. a settlement made during the course of or in contemplation of a marriage, which benefits one or other spouse, it is likely to be viewed by the court as a nuptial agreement and capable of variation by the family court in England and Wales.

 If there is a wide class of beneficiaries other than a married member of the family and their spouse for example, this can sometimes support an argument that it is not nuptial / linked to a marriage.